ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 Ideally, both sender and recipient should check the integrity of data before and after transmission.
 This includes checking for malicious content and for evidence of tampering during transit.

-<a id="Using commercial encryption products for low sensitivity information"></a>
+<a id="using-commercial-encryption-products-for-low-sensitivity-information"></a>

 #### Using commercial encryption products for low sensitivity information

 Where there is a business requirement to do so, information marked at IL2 PROTECT or below may be shared with a 3rd party using a commercial grade encryption product such as SecureZip.
-Further information on the use of SecureZip can be found in <a href="#SecureZIP">Using SecureZIP</a>.
+Further information on the use of SecureZip can be found in [Using SecureZIP](#using-securezip).

-<strong>Note:</strong> File encryption does not protect the name of the file, which could result in clues as to the nature and importance of the encrypted data being revealed.
+**Note:** File encryption does not protect the name of the file, which could result in clues as to the nature and importance of the encrypted data being revealed.
 Encrypted files should be given innocuous names for transmission.
-If the data is contained in numerous small files, these should be collected together into a single archive (“zip”) file, this archive should then be encrypted.
+If the data is contained in numerous small files, these should be collected together into a single archive ("zip") file, this archive should then be encrypted.
 Each file or archive should be sent separately (rather than attaching multiple encrypted files to a single e-mail).

 ### Sharing information above IL3 REST*

-Where there is a business requirement to share information which attracts a marking greater than IL3 REST*, advice must be sought from the MoJ OST or MoJ ITSO prior to completing a DMF (see <a href="#DMF">Data Movement Form</a>).
+Where there is a business requirement to share information which attracts a marking greater than IL3 REST*, advice must be sought from the MoJ OST or MoJ ITSO prior to completing a DMF (see [Data Movement Form](#dmf) ).

 ## Reporting data loss